vratskyi/vratskyi.github.io/CONTRIBUTING.md

-# Astro Framework - ov-template - Contributing Guidelines
+# Astro Framework - vratskyi.github.io - Contributing Guidelines

-Thank you for your interest in contributing to the development of Astro Framework's "ov-template"!
+Thank you for your interest in contributing to the development of Astro Framework's "vratskyi.github.io"!
 We welcome your contributions.

 ## How to Contribute